Other places to visit in The Hague

 Prison Gate (Gevangenpoort)

 The Gevangenpoort (Prison Gate) was originally built as one of the three outermost gateways of the Binnenhof.
-From around 1420, the Gevangenpoort was also used as a prison of the Court of Holland.
+From around 1420, it also served as a prison of the Court of Holland.
 Cornelis de Witt, Regent in Dordrecht, was imprisoned here on suspicion of conspiring against Stadtholder William III.
-Upon being released in 1672, he was collected by his brother Johan de Witt, who served as Grand Pensionary of Holland from 1653 to 1672.
+Upon his release in 1672, he was met by his brother Johan de Witt, who had held the position of Grand Pensionary of Holland from 1653 to 1672.
 A few dozen metres from the gate, they were killed by a furious mob that mainly consisted of dissatisfied citizens and Orangists.
-Nowadays, the Gevangenpoort is a museum with a collection of torture devices.
+Nowadays, the Gevangenpoort functions as a museum housing a collection of torture devices.
 A statue of Johan de Witt has stood on the adjacent Plaats since 1916.

 To the left of the Gevangenpoort lies the Prince William V Gallery, named after the last Stadtholder of the Republic of the Seven United Netherlands (1588-1795).
-In this building, William V brought together a number of important paintings from his collection.
-There are currently some 150 works on show.
+Within this building, William V curated a selection of significant paintings from his personal collection.
+Currently, around 150 works are on display.

 Visit the Prison Gate website